RonTCC/Small-EV-Sound-Generator/README.md

 Thus, I decided to use a spare Arduino to create an adjustable sound generator.

 I tried a lot of sound algorithms.
 However, nothing sounded better than my Honda CR-V Hybrid sound.
 So, this Arduino sketch uses an imbedded recording of that sound.
-Additionally, if you are interested, I left a few of the initial algorithms in the code.